 If your bank is not listed, check their website and ask them a few in-depth questions, including:

-- Is the Bank measuring and reporting its own carbon footprint (and how it has been changing year on year)?
+• Is the Bank measuring and reporting its carbon footprint (and how it has changed yearly)?

-- How is it tracking against that goal?
-And how much of that goal is achieved by actual emissions reduction vs purchase of carbon offsets?
+• How is it tracking against that goal?
+And how much of that goal is achieved by actual emissions reduction vs the purchase of carbon offsets?

-It may not be easy to track down that information.
-But the fact that a financial institution has a lot of it on its website and in its annual reports already tells you a lot.
-Transparency is key: Banks that don’t have anything to hide and which are passionate about contributing to a better world will talk about it openly (and will track their contribution).
+It may not be easy to track down that information, but the fact that a financial institution has a lot of it on its website and in its annual reports already tells you a lot.
+Transparency is key: Banks with nothing to hide and are passionate about contributing to a better world will talk about it openly (and will track their contributions).

-A final note: No financial institution is perfect when it comes to sustainability.
+A final note: No financial institution is perfect regarding sustainability.
 And the most sustainable financial institutions may not operate in your country.
-It’s important that you are comfortable with how your savings are being used.
+You must be comfortable with how your savings are being used.
 Choose the best alternative for your country and review your decision every few years.

 Choosing a company or product to invest in